-3.32.5.5 Basic opaque generation when root PE is resolved using BGP
+3.32.5.5 Basic opaque generation using BGP-resolved root PE

-For inter-AS or intra-AS MVPN, the root PE (the PE on which the source resides) loopback IP address is usually not advertised into each AS or area.
-As such, the P routers in the ASs or areas that the root PE is not part of are not able to resolve the root PE loopback IP address.
+In inter-AS or intra-AS MVPN, the loopback IP address of the root PE (the PE on which the source resides) is usually not advertised into each AS or area.
+As a result, the P routers in the ASs or areas that do not include the root PE are unable to resolve the root PE loopback IP address.
 To resolve this issue, the leaf PE, which has visibility of the root PE loopback IP address using BGP, creates a recursive opaque with an outer root address of the local ASBR or ABR and an inner recursive opaque of the actual root PE.

 Some non-Nokia routers do not support recursive opaque FEC when the root node loopback IP address is resolved using IBGP or EBGP.
 These routers accept and generate a basic opaque type.
-In such cases, there should not be any P routers between a leaf PE and ASBR or ABR, or any P routers between ASBR or ABR and the upstream ASBR or ABR.
-Figure 55: Example AS shows an example of this situation.
+In such cases, do not include P routers between a leaf PE and ASBR or ABR, or between the ASBR or ABR and the upstream ASBR or ABR.
+The following figure shows an example scenario.